 The act of a guy looking at a girl he’s attracted to turns into backlash, as if he’s done something wrong.
 And sometimes it turns into the guy getting the sh*t kicked out of him for something so innocent.

-When it’s the other way around though, as double standards work, it’s cute and everything is all fine and dandy.
+When it’s the other way around though, as double standards work, it’s

 I love that women appreciated in the

 But women are put on a pedestal sometimes and are able to get away with murder.

 A realistic representation of “real life” I guess.

 it’s a double standard I see extremists and critics overlooking all the time.